About Me - How Did I Get Here?

 And guess what?
 I’ve got the horse I always knew I must have.

-That was all about four years ago now, and my journey since then has been twofold.
+That was all many years ago now, and part of my journey since then has been twofold.
 I had a ‘barefoot hiccup’ due to my ignorance and maybe a lack of advice, which led me to seek an alternative solution, which is when I came across the EponaShoe.
-This has led to me becoming the UK agent for EponaShoe, and whilst I genuinely believe that barefoot is best, I also fully appreciate that is not for every horse and owner – it depends on so many factors to be successful, and this is where the EponaShoe fits in – all the benefits of barefoot, but with the protection of a shoe.
-These two approaches to alternative hoofcare and the huge difference it can make to the performance of the horse inspired me to learn about feet properly and get qualified to trim, and if I were a few years younger, I’d also go and do my farriery apprenticeship so I could fit the EponaShoes as well!
+This led to me becoming the UK agent for EponaShoe for a few years and and whilst I genuinely believe that barefoot is best, I also fully appreciate that is not for every horse and owner – it can depend on so many factors to be successful, and this is where the EponaShoe fits in – all the benefits of barefoot, but with the protection of a shoe.
+These two approaches to alternative hoofcare and the huge difference it can make to the performance of the horse inspired me to learn about feet properly and get qualified to trim.
+Soon after this my Podiatry business became very busy and I now devote my work solely to this.